RaZzitx/codesherpastest/README.md

-- Fill the config.json with the host, port and IBAN parameters
+- Fill the config.json with the host, port and IBAN parameters.
-- Install requirements.txt to be able to run the app
+- Install requirements.txt to be able to run the app.
-- Run menu.py to run the app
+- Run menu.py to run the app.
+- Run the main_testDB to test the DB and remove or add new rows to test the program.
+- If you want to change the date of transactions without running the main_testDB file you will have to change it on crud.py in the `create_transaction` function.